 The Black Book of Colors by Menena Cottin and Rosana Faria

-Purchase from Bookshop.org (supports independent bookstores!) | Purchase from Amazon
+Purchase from Bookshop.org (supports independent bookstores and my business!)

 How might a sighted child imagine what it’s like to be blind?
 This unique book encourages children to experience colors through senses other than sight.
 The text, which is also provided in Braille, describes how a child named Thomas experiences each color.